Author: Richard Barbrook

 MISTRANSLATIONS: LIPIETZ IN LONDON AND PARIS by Richard Barbrook

-The latest buzzword on the British Left [in 1990] is post-Fordism.
+Introduction The latest buzzword on the British Left [in 1990] is post-Fordism.
 This a theory which is being used to justify the ‘New Times’ politics promoted by Marxism Today.
 This article examines the origins of this concept in the French Regulation School of political economy.
-In particular, it looks at the work of one of this […]
+In particular, it looks at the work of one of […]

 Read more